New York Central Niagara

-The New York Central Railroad's Niagara was a class of 27 steam locomotives built by the American Locomotive Company for the New York Central Railroad.
+The New York Central Railroad's Niagara were three classes of 27 steam locomotives built by the American Locomotive Company for the New York Central Railroad.
 Like many railroads that adopted different names for their 4-8-4s rather than “Northerns”, the New York Central named them “Niagaras”, after the Niagara River and Falls.

 The first Niagara was ordered in 1931: No. 800, an experimental locomotive that had its boiler divided into three sections of different pressure.
 This was another failed experiment in high pressure steam locomotives.

 By the 1940s, loads being hauled on the New York Central main line from New York to Chicago were as much as the famous J-class NYC Hudson 's could handle.
 The Chief of Motive Power for the railroad, Paul W. Kiefer, decided to order some 's which could sustain 6000 hp on the run between the two cities many days in a row with little maintenance.

 The American Locomotive Company (ALCO) proposed these locomotives, and although the class took inspiration from the Union Pacific FEF Class 4-8-4's, the design was actually quite new.
 Some experts have claimed the Niagara to be the ultimate locomotive, as it had the speed of a Union Pacific FEF and the power of Northerns with smaller driver wheels.